 History buffs will enjoy learning about the historic district of Rectortown, in which the house sits.
 The Manassas Gap Railroad stop that John Rector, after whom Rectortown was named, was influential in creating still carries cargo trains by less than a quarter of a mile down the road.
 The old Rectortown railroad storehouse, visible from the stone bridge giving access to the property, is one of the many Civil War historic landmarks in the area.

-The house has an HD flat screen TV, satellite TV with 120 channels, a DVD player, and wireless internet suitable for emailing and basic web browsing.
-The cozy den with working fireplace also offers books available for use at the house.
-Don't see anything you like there?
-Take a walk to the Rectortown Post Office where you'll find a Little Free Library with additional books for borrowing.
+The house has an HD flat screen TV, satellite TV with 120 channels, a DVD player, and wireless internet suitable for emailing and basic web browsing only.
+(Please take the opportunity to download your favorite TV shows and movies onto your laptop or tablet before you arrive and bring those with you.)
+The cozy den and living rooms, both with working fireplaces, are great places to read.
+If you finish the book you bring along, take a stroll to the Rectortown Post Office where you'll find a Little Free Library with books for trading/borrowing.

 - Pev's Paintball (walk-on reservations on Saturdays & Sundays)

 - Big Dog Pots Pottery Studio (classes include ceramics and glass)